Chart Color Schemes

 Coconut Grove's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Analysis shows strong health metrics throughout Coconut Grove, with low prevalence of common health conditions among its general population.
-However, this prevalence is higher than the national average among older, at-risk cohorts.
+Analysis of health metrics indicates strong performance across Coconut Grove.
+The prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.

-Private health cover rate is approximately 51% of the total population (~1,539 people), slightly lagging behind the average SA2 area's 56.7%.
-The most common medical conditions are mental health issues and arthritis, affecting 6.2 and 5.6% of residents respectively.
-75.6% of residents declare themselves completely clear of medical ailments, compared to Greater Darwin's 77.0%.
-Coconut Grove has 14.7% of residents aged 65 and over (441 people), higher than Greater Darwin's 12.3%.
+Private health cover rates are slightly lower than the average SA2 area, with approximately 51% of the total population (~1,539 people) having coverage compared to Greater Darwin's 56.7%.
+The most common medical conditions in the area are mental health issues and arthritis, affecting 6.2% and 5.6% of residents respectively.
+A total of 75.6% of residents report being completely free from medical ailments, compared to 77.0% across Greater Darwin.
+Coconut Grove has a higher proportion of seniors aged 65 and over at 14.7% (441 people) than Greater Darwin's 12.3%.
 Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health